peisistratus/Path/content/Path/2 Bedrock/Exercise.md

 There’s also a strong undercurrent “_I would, but…_” or “_I did for awhile, but…_” there are all these reasons preventing it.

 Remember we are building the bedrock on which the rest of your life can stand so you either need a strong Why or carefully work through your natural resistance.
-Examine the reasons your mind picks for not taking on this practice
+Examine the reasons your mind picks for not taking on this practice.

 What is your Why?

-Or, what are natural resistances?
+Or, what are your natural resistances?

 If you’re worried about discomfort and injury there are plenty of options tailored to your current activity and skill level.
-If you’re worried about wasting time,  reframe it as a time investment in the long-term benefits (energy, improved mood, better health) small consistent steps can lead to big results.
+If you’re worried about wasting time, imagine in detail the long-term benefits (energy, improved mood, better health) small consistent steps can lead to big results.
 If you’re worried about the social aspects, start a home gym or find small friendly beginner groups where everyone is learning.
 If you’re worried about purposeless movements, remember that your body moves in many different ways.
 A squat isn’t just moving up and down it’s strengthening the entire lower body and core to aid in sitting, standing, or picking things up.
 If you don’t have enough time… If you don’t know what to do… If the things you’ve tried felt bad…

 We might have found our Why or we might have examined our resistances.
 Now, how do we get there?